-Photographs of humpback, fin (Balaenoptera physalus) and minke (Balaenoptera acutorostrata) whales were collected using a digital SLR camera (Canon 7D, 7D Mark II, or 1DX Mark II) with a zoom lens (Canon 100- to 400-millimeter).
-Photos were post-processed using ACDSee
+Photographs of humpback, fin and minke whales were collected using a digital SLR camera (Canon 7D, 7D Mark II, or 1DX Mark II) with a zoom lens (Canon 100- to 400-millimeter).
+Photos were post-processed using ACDSee (Versions 7-9) by cropping the best image of each individual whale's dorsal fin (left and right) and tail flukes (when obtained).